-I. Introduction
+I. INTRODUCTION

-There is increasing interest in exploring the use of plasma actuators for active flow control in aerospace application due to several advantages.
+The advantages of plasma actuators for flow control are being increasingly recognized in the literature in all speed regimes encountered in aerospace application.
 In addition to the absence of moving parts and rapid switch-on/off capabilities, electromagnetic forces have the potential to apply large forces in a relatively precise manner.
-Several different specific configurations have been proposed to exploit the complex interaction between the electric field and the fluid.1-3 Recent experiments have demonstrated striking effects at both low^{1,4} and high speeds.^{5,6} The configurations considered include both volume and surface discharges, at pressures of atmospheric level at low speeds to O(10) torr at high-speeds.
-The frequency of excitation has also varied significantly, from direct current (DC) to the microwave range.
-While direct current-based methods are typically employed for energy interactions with an already ionized flow, recent literature^{7,8} indicates that energy budgets will depend crucially on the use of dynamic non-equilibrium ionization techniques.
-This follows from the fact that DC discharges operate far from the most energy efficient Stoletow point and are thus unsuitable for ionization purposes.
+Recent experiments have demonstrated striking effects at both low and high speeds.
+The configurations considered include both volume and surface discharges, at pressures of atmospheric level at low speeds to O(10) Torr at high speeds.
+While direct current (dc)-based methods are a useful study for energy interactions of an already ionized flow, recent literature shows that energy budgets will depend crucially on dynamic nonequilibrium ionization techniques (the load factor for dc sheath application will be of order 1, far from the most energy efficient Stoletow point, thus unsuitable for ionization purposes).
+The basic mechanisms inherent in nonequilibrium discharges such as obtained through radio frequency (rf) or microwave excitation have also been utilized for ionization purposes, so as to increase the conductivity of air for further control with ponderomotive forces generated with an imposed magnetic field.

-The focus of this effort is on methods that utilize radio frequency (RF) or low frequency methods which have seen increasing popularity in recent times.
-RF excitation is utilized not only as a mechanism to ionize flow volumes, but also for control itself.
-The experimental innovation of RF induced atmospheric uniform glow discharge (AUGD)^{1,9} shows tremendous potential in the areas of electro gas dynamic flow control and energy management.
-In 1991, an AC voltage based method was developed10 to produce weakly ionized plasmas which were then utilized to control flows past airfoils in low speeds (subsonic) flows.11 Figure 1 shows schematics of RF induced atmospheric glow discharge for electrohydrodynamic (EHD) flow control.
-The two configurations exert paraelectric and peristaltic flow acceleration respectively at low speed with reasonable input power.
-According to Roth1 the former mechanism is associated with plasma acceleration towards an increasing electric field (electrostatic body force) while the latter mechanism is predicated on traveling electrostatic wave (EHD body force) using polyphase power supply.
-In recent times, various configurations of dielectric barrier discharges (DBDs) have been explored^{4,12-13} and significant progress has been made in describing the observed phenomena.
+Several different specific configurations have been proposed to exploit the complex interaction between the electric field and the fluid.
+The focus of this effort is on methods that utilize rf or low frequency methods. rf-based methods have seen increasing popularity in recent times.
+In 1991, an ac voltage based method was developed to produce weakly ionized plasmas which was then utilized to control airfoil flows at low speed (subsonic) flows.
+The dynamics of sheath regions under these conditions are fundamentally different and substantially more difficult to simulate because of their unsteady nature.
+The experimental innovation of rfinduced atmospheric uniform glow discharge (AUGD) shows tremendous potential in the areas of electro gas dynamic flow control and energy management.
+Figure 1 shows schematics of rf-induced atmospheric glow discharge for electrohydrodynamic (EHD) flow control.
+The two configurations exert paraelectric and peristaltic flow acceleration, respectively, at low speed with reasonable input power.
+According to Roth the former mechanism is associated with plasma acceleration towards an increasing electric field (electrostatic body force) while the latter mechanism is predicated on traveling electrostatic wave (EHD body force) using polyphase power supply.
+Several papers highlight the theoretical and numerical efforts for this dielectric barrier plasma discharge.
+These efforts span a range of phenomenological to first-principles based methods.
+However, the causal mechanisms that drive the observed phenomena remain unclear, as is the capability for utilization at higher speeds.